raggedkarma/godbreakersaga/src/honour-lies/gameplay.md

 The side with the greater final combat score is victorious, with the difference being the **margin of victory**.
 The defeated unit, unless destroyed or a ranged attacker, must check for lost cohesion and then make a Retreat move.

 #### Tied Combat Score
 If the final opposing combat scores should tie, the first player claims victory with 0 margin of victory.
+The defeated unit must retreat, but is not disordered and cannot lose cohesion.

+#### Disorder
+Defeat causes even capable warriors to consider the terrible cost of holding fast.
+The defeated unit is **disordered** for the rest of the round.

 #### Cohesion
-Defeat causes even capable warriors to consider the terrible cost of holding fast.
 If the margin of victory is equal to or greater than the Morale value of the defeated unit, one stand from that unit is removed.
+If the margin of victory is equal to or greater than twice the Morale value of the defeated unit, one additional stand from that unit is removed, to a maximum of two.

 #### Retreat
 The defeated unit, if not destroyed, must now make a Retreat move.